 You can go on to prove that this injury cost you additional medical expenses that you should never have had to deal with in the first place.

-Medical malpractice claims can be expensive and could hold large entities, like a hospital, accountable for your injuries.
-Without help, you may feel pressure to settle the matter as early as possible just to resolve it, but this could leave you with less compensation than you deserve.
-A case like this needs an expert who knows the law and what you need to get a favorable settlement.
+Medical malpractice claims can be expensive and complex.
+Without legal aid, you may feel pressure to settle the matter as early as possible, but this could leave you with less compensation than you deserve.
+A case like this needs experts who know the law and what you need to get a full and fair settlement.

-At Golden Law Office, you’ll have a skilled and compassionate medical malpractice attorney in Lexington, KY on your side who is ready to go above and beyond to get you results.
-We’re here to fight for you and make sure that nothing is overlooked and your case isn’t swept under the rug.
-You won’t have to worry about any harassing calls from insurance adjusters or any other party trying to get an official statement so they can end your case as soon as possible.
-Your attorney can take those calls while you focus on recovering.
+At Golden Law Office, you’ll be paired with a skilled and compassionate Lexington medical malpractice lawyer who is ready to go above and beyond to get you the results you deserve.
+We’re here to fight for you and ensure nothing is overlooked.
+You won’t have to worry about any harassing calls from insurance adjusters or any other party trying to get an official statement, so they can minimize your settlement and end your case.
+Your attorney will take those calls while you focus on recovery.

-Call us today at (859) 469-5000 to schedule a free consultation.
-You’ll meet with a medical mistake attorney and discuss the merits of your case and how you should proceed.
+Schedule a free consultation with us today to discuss the merits of your case and how to proceed.
 We’ll work together to find the best path for you.